Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/09-external-power.md

 slug: /external-power
 ---

 Some applications require more power to your Pioreactor if it is heavily using lots of peripherals.
-This may include using a more powerful pumps, more powerful external LEDs, etc. Or, if you see warning messages that reference under voltage or throttling, you probably are asking the Pioreactor to do too much given its default power supply.
+This may include using more powerful pumps, more powerful external LEDs, etc. Or, if you see warning messages that reference under voltage or throttling, you probably are asking the Pioreactor to do too much given its default power supply.

 You can supply a higher voltage / amp power using the barrel jack connection.
 The barrel jack connection allows for power supply units of up to 18V to the PWM channels 1 through 4 (PWM channel 5, used for onboard heating, is not effected, and always tied to the 5V rail).